 Our family shares no DNA, not even one helical twist with Gilbert Farie.
 You may conclude then that the following chapter is a forensic anomaly amidst a collection of family stories.

 Today, Gilbert Farie’s pharmacy still runs, and with an interior that is largely unchanged, still dispenses to our family.
 Through Gilbert Farie’s window it is possible to capture the passage of time and perhaps also the narratives collected here.
 It is of course a glimpse captured through one window only.

 This chapter will stumble into a philosophical world of mental suffering.
 To give some sure-footedness to such faltering steps I have taken liberty in employing the writings of Robert Louis Stevenson.
 In my revisits to Gilbert Farie’s pharmacy I will offer ten reconsiderations: each carried by the title of one of the works of Robert Louis Stevenson.

 A couple of general reminders should be made.
-First you will recall that my older sister is called Catriona and she has suffered more than her fair share of mental suffering.
+First you may recall that my older sister is called Catriona and that she has suffered more than her fair share of mental suffering.
 The second reminder is that Gilbert Farie (the pharmacist) lived with Dr John Stewart Rutherfoord our first village doctor (and my forebear of many generations back) one of the resurrectionists that provided bodies in Edinburgh for the anatomist Dr Robert Knox.

 I offer here ten considerations made in my revisits to the pharmacy that once belonged to Gilbert Farie.
 A pharmacy still busy dispensing to our village.